Quantum Statistical Mechanics and the Boundary of Modular Curves: Boundary -system

 \begin{lem} Assigning to a matrix

-in ${\rm Red}$ the product $n_1\cdots n_N \in \N$ is a well defined semigroup homomorphism. \end{lem}
+in ${\rm Red_{N}}$ the product $n_1\cdots n_k \in \N$ is a well defined semigroup homomorphism. \end{lem}

-\proof We only need to check that the representation of a matrix $\gamma$ in ${\rm Red}$ as a product \eqref{prodRed} is unique so that the map is well defined.
+\proof We only need to check that the representation of a matrix $\gamma$ in ${\rm Red_N}$ as a product \eqref{prodRed} is unique so that the map is well defined.
 It is then by construction a semigroup homomorphism.
-The group $\GL_2(\Z)$ has generators